rishikesanr/Big-Data-Frameworks/README.md

 This repository contains analysis, and projects done on big data frameworks:<br><br>

 ## Spark<br>
+#### Spark Distributed Processing
-Spark 2 node cluster implementation and processing for large global temperature and CO2 emission analysis using Dataproc!
+Spark 2 node cluster implementation and processing for large global temperature and CO2 emission analysis using Dataproc

+#### Spark ML
+Covers from data cleaning to advanced machine learning using Spark in Databricks

 ## Kafka